xiaoyeziji/ide/intl.en-US/User Guide/Data development/Scheduling Configuration/Dependencies.md

 Each node is assigned a default output name ending with ".out", and you can also add a custom output name or get an output name through automatic parsing.

-**Note:** The name of the output node is globally unique and no duplication is allowed in the entire Aliyun account system.
+**Note:** The name of the output node is globally unique and no duplication is allowed in the entire Alibaba Cloud account system.

 ## Auto-parsing dependencies {#section_f1f_2d5_2gb .section}